WannacryWarrior/Granular-MDC-Server-Plan-2-Onboarding/readme.md

 - [Defender for Servers activation on resource level script](https://github.com/Azure/Microsoft-Defender-for-Cloud/blob/main/Powershell%20scripts/Defender%20for%20Servers%20on%20resource%20level/ResourceLevelPricingAtScale.ps1)
 - [AZVM_Tagger.ps1]()
-- Start with Defender for Cloud - Server plan 2 in a Disabled/Off state, on the subscription
+- Start with Defender for Cloud - Server plan 2 in a Disabled/Off state, on the subscription in scope
+- The Subscription ID of the Subscription in scope

 ## Step 1:Create Tag values and apply to machines

-1. Download,execute and authenicate [AZVM_Tagger.ps1]() :
+1. Download,execute and authenicate [AZVM_Tagger.ps1]():
 ![Screenshot:AzVM_Tagger.ps1 Logon](Screenshots/Picture1.png)

 2. The Script will prompt for a *Subscription ID*.
 Supply the Subscription ID where your Machines are located.
 The script will then output all Resources found in the subscription :